albertomh/DepositDuck-api/README.md

 The frontend is styled using Bootstrap 5.
 Specifically, a project-specific version customised to use the DepositDuck palette which lives at [albertomh/speculum](https://github.com/albertomh/speculum).

+NB. until static assets are hosted in a bucket where CORS can be configured, for local development place the contents of speculum's [dist](https://github.com/albertomh/speculum/tree/main/dist) directory in `depositduck/web/static/speculum@X.Y.Z/`.

 ## Test

 ### Prerequisites